MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/FHIR/FHIR-QueryFolding.md

 For example, let's consider the `Observation` resource and the `category` field.
 The `Observation.category` field is a `CodeableConcept` in FHIR, which has a `coding` field, which have `system` and `code` fields (among other fields).
 Suppose you're interested in vital-signs only, you would be interested in Observations where `Observation.category.coding.code = "vital-signs"`, but the FHIR search would look something like `https://myfhirserver.azurehealthcareapis.com/Observation?category=vital-signs`.

-To be able to achieve query folding in the more complicated cases, the FHIR Power Query connector matches Power Query expressions with a list of expression patterns and translates them into appropriate search parameters.
+To be able to achieve query folding in the more complicated cases, the Power Query connector for FHIR matches Power Query expressions with a list of expression patterns and translates them into appropriate search parameters.
 The expression patterns are generated from the FHIR specification.

 This matching with expression patterns works best when any selection expressions (filtering) is done as early as possible in data transformation steps before any other shaping of the data.